Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 9. Social Media Integrations

 Social media platforms play an important role in promoting your website beyond organic search traffic.

-All in One SEO provides deep integrations to social media platforms with open graph metadata integration.
+All in One SEO provides deep integrations to social media platforms with its open graph metadata integration.

-You can add links to all your social media profiles associated with your website and help search engines discover them.
+You can add links to all the social media profiles associated with your website and help search engines discover them.